-How to Improve Customer Satisfaction in eCommerce [Ideas & Mistakes]
+How to Improve Customer Satisfaction in eCommerce [Ideas]

 Asking yourself how to improve customer service and customer satisfaction for your eCommerce business is one of the critical questions to pose when you want to grow your business.

-After all, customer satisfaction drives growth by keeping customers happy, loyal, and potentially encouraging them to become evangelists for your business.
-Therefore, it makes sense to track your customer satisfaction score(s) and continuously work on improving your customer service too.
+Customer service statistics article shows customer feedback and satisfaction drive growth by keeping customers happy, loyal, and potentially encouraging them to become evangelists for your business.

 At the same time, knowing how to improve customer experiences can be a bit of an enigma, especially when you run your business online.
 How do you even figure out what people think of your product or service when you can’t even see them?